Roofing contractors in

 Licensing Requirements

-CA requires C-39 Roofing Contractor license.
-Must pass Law & Business exam plus C-39 trade exam.
-Requires 4 years journeyman experience or equivalent combination of experience and education.
+California C-39 Roofing Contractor license required.
+Must pass Law & Business exam and trade-specific exam.
+4 years journeyman experience OR equivalent combination of education and experience.
 License renewal every 2 years with 12 hours continuing education.

 Permit Requirements